Multi-scale Autoregressive Models are Laplacian, Discrete, and Latent Diffusion Models in Disguise

 \subsection{Visual Autoregressive Models}

-\textbf{VQ-VAE tokeniser.} VAR uses a vector-quantized autoencoder that turns an input image $x \in \mathbb{R}^{H \times W \times 3}$ into a grid of discrete codes.
+\textbf{VQ-VAE tokeniser.} VAR uses a vector-quantised autoencoder that turns an input image $x \in \mathbb{R}^{H \times W \times 3}$ into a grid of discrete codes.
 An encoder $E_\psi$ produces a continuous feature map $z_e = E_\psi(x)$.
-Each vector in $z_e$ is quantized to its nearest codebook embedding $e_i$ from a learnable codebook $\mathcal{E}=\{e_i\}_{i=1}^{V}$, yielding the quantized map $z_q$ that is fed to a decoder $D_\phi$ to reconstruct $\hat x = D_\phi(z_q)$.
+Each vector in $z_e$ is quantised to its nearest codebook embedding $e_i$ from a learnable codebook $\mathcal{E}=\{e_i\}_{i=1}^{V}$, yielding the quantised map $z_q$ that is fed to a decoder $D_\phi$ to reconstruct $\hat x = D_\phi(z_q)$.
 Training uses the VQ-VAE objective with a reconstruction term and the codebook/commitment terms:

 where $\mathrm{sg}[\cdot]$ denotes the stop-gradient operator.
 This loss causes the encoder to commit to discrete codes, while the codebook tracks encoder outputs via vector quantisation, providing discrete token grids suitable for autoregression.
 VAR replaces a single-scale grid with a stack of token maps $(r^{(1)},\dots,r^{(S)})$ at increasing resolutions produced by a multi-scale VQ tokeniser.